Population genetics: Gene flow

 Because of physical barriers to migration, along with the limited tendency for individuals to move or spread (vagility), and tendency to remain or come back to natal place (philopatry), natural populations rarely all interbreed as may be assumed in theoretical random models (panmixy).
 There is usually a geographic range within which individuals are more closely related to one another than those randomly selected from the general population.
 This is described as the extent to which a population is genetically structured.

 Genetic structuring can be caused by migration due to historical climate change, species range expansion or current availability of habitat.
-Gene flow is hindered by mountain ranges, oceans and deserts or even man-made structures such as the Great Wall of China, which has hindered the flow of plant genes.
+Gene flow is hindered by mountain ranges, oceans and deserts or even human-made structures such as the Great Wall of China, which has hindered the flow of plant genes.

 Gene flow is the exchange of genes between populations or species, breaking down the structure.
 Examples of gene flow within a species include the migration and then breeding of organisms, or the exchange of pollen.
 Gene transfer between species includes the formation of hybrid organisms and horizontal gene transfer.
 Population genetic models can be used to identify which populations show significant genetic isolation from one another, and to reconstruct their history.

 Subjecting a population to isolation leads to inbreeding depression.
 Migration into a population can introduce new genetic variants, potentially contributing to evolutionary rescue.
 If a significant proportion of individuals or gametes migrate, it can also change allele frequencies, e.g. giving rise to migration load.

 In the presence of gene flow, other barriers to hybridization between two diverging populations of an outcrossing species are required for the populations to become new species.